node-girls/node-workshop/README.md

 One of you can fork this repository and you can take it in turns to 'drive' (i.e. type).

-Don't worry, you can both get a copy of your work if the other person forks their partner's version too :smile:
+Don't worry, you can both get a copy of your work if the other person forks their partner's version too :wink:

 ---
 ## Walkthrough